starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-duplicate the last line of a file deletes files with .js extension count the number of directories and sub-directories sort files from newest to the oldest
+duplicate the last line of a file deletes files with .js extension count the number of directories and sub-directories sort files from newest to the oldest sort unique words